He guards a lack of routine. The unknown will never break your heart.

 She wants and needs a new start, she says.
 If anyone understands such a notion, he does.
 But he’s looking back over his shoulder, pondering the silent downstairs.
 Where her shoes (somehow tragically sad) are abandoned in the far corner, where their coffee cups hang empty and waiting above the stove, where her favorite television blanket (speckled with wine) lay wadded on the couch, where the glowing embers of a fire pit are cooling in the backyard (prophetic), and other signs of her sweet life (their sweet life) on pause for a few hours of much-needed sleep before tomorrow.

 Tomorrow when strangers will come.
 House showings every half hour beginning at noon.
 Strangers lusting over her house or judging it.
-It’s hard not to take it personal when someone peeks up your woman’s dress or runs a finger along her private banisters checking for dust.
+It’s hard not to take it personally when someone peeks up your woman’s dress or runs a finger along her private banisters checking for dust.
+Shit.

 He’ll be on the road again soon.
 This fresh thought stabs him with pain because after he goes, he’ll never enter these doors again.
 A bittersweet chapter will have closed.
 Apparently the end of their story.